 Responding to an issue with a trademark that is different on a drawing and/or specimen is straightforward.
 This USPTO Office Action commonly arises where the Applicant initially submits a mark on the application (the “Drawing”), but after some time the Applicant submits a different mark for the specimen.

 Some USPTO Office Actions are entered into the TEAS system and are not issued to you; generally, these are divided into Nonfinal and Final Office Actions.

 A. Trademark Office Action Response to Nonfinal Office Actions

 As the name states, a nonfinal Office Action is not a final disposition on the merits of a trademark application.
-A nonfinal Office Action requires an answer within six months.
+A nonfinal Office Action requires an answer within three months.
 If you receive a nonfinal USPTO Office Action, you must completely respond to each legal issue raised by an Examining Attorney.
 If for any reason, the Examining Attorney raises a new issue for the first time after your nonfinal trademark office action response, you must respond.

 B. Final Office Actions

 By contrast, a final Office Action arises in situations where your Examining Attorney has already raised all issues with your application, and you did not satisfactorily respond.
 You may still respond to the final USPTO Office Action.
 It will be the final time to do so with your particular Examining Attorney during the application procedure.
 Again, the response to the trademark Office Action must individually satisfy each concern the Examining Attorney raised.
 Should the trademark Office Action response fail to do so and the Examining Attorney does not relent in withdrawing their refusal, the applicant may appeal to the Trademark Trial and Appeal Board (TTAB).

 It is possible to concurrently respond to the final Office Action and appeal.